muhamadhadiyansyah/muhamadhadiyansyah/README.md

 ### Hello World!!

 My name is Muhamad Hadiyansyah.
-I'm interested in Data Science.
+I love doing statistics, and programming to build models that translate data points into business insights.
+I have an interest in data science and data analysis.
+Deeply passionate about Spreadsheet, SQL, Python, R, STATA, Data Cleaning, Data Visualization, Big Data, Artificial Intelligence, and Machine Learning.

 ### My Skills: